The International Trade Blog Import Procedures

 Shipping Solutions makes that easier.

 Our Import Controls Software and Product Classification Software work together to help you accurately assign HTS codes and instantly identify applicable tariffs, duties, and restrictions.
 Instead of relying on disconnected spreadsheets or manual research, you get a centralized system for managing tariff exposure across your product catalog.
+The video below shows you how it works.

 In a fast-changing trade environment, better classification and tariff tracking don’t just improve efficiency—they help reduce risk, prevent costly errors and keep your business compliant.